WHY INSULATE YOUR CRAWL SPACE?

 After cleaning up the area and completing air sealing (and if necessary eliminating mold and replacing rotted wood or making other repairs), it’s time to put the insulation in.

-If you have no pipes or ducts in your crawl space, it's possible to simply insulate the ceiling.
-But if you do have these items in your crawl space, it's important to insulate the walls as well.
+If you have no pipes or ducts in your crawl space, it’s possible to simply insulate the ceiling.
+But if you do have these items in your crawl space in your home, it’s important to insulate the walls as well.

 In fact, it’s always beneficial to insulate the walls since this prevents moist outdoor air from getting in and condensing on the cool concrete.